Raexyl/Zippy/README.md

  - Make sure includes are sensible? - Which ones should be hidden?
 Maybe a pre-compiled header is easier.
  - Does TheCherno have a better way of abstracting glfw?
- - Add .o files and executables to a .gitignore
  - Get rid of line class?
 Can't I just move it all into Renderer::DrawLine()?
  - Shaders
 	 = Write Hollow Polygon shader?
 Or something? idk how to deal with unknown no. of vertices